shivakumar-tekumatla/MPC-for-DDMR/README.md

 <img src='https://github.com/shivakumar-tekumatla/MPC-for-DDMR/blob/main/example_path.png'/>

 Now, MPC algorithm is designed to track the trajectory while avoiding the obstacle.
+This gif is at 2x speed.

 <img src='https://github.com/shivakumar-tekumatla/MPC-for-DDMR/blob/main/result_1.gif'/>

+For better obstacle avoidance, we can give more obstacle cost weight.
+Reusl of it is as gioven below.